gwincr11/Communicating-through-code/book/proposal/sample chapter.md

 Instead of do you test you code, consider how do you test your code?
 Another example could be have you used x feature, instead ask what has been your experience with x feature?
 These re-phrases encourage more information exchange that you can act upon.

-## Capturing language, process and events

-Domain driven design offers a number of great ideas about using the language, entities, workflows and events of the domain in our code.
-In the interviewing and job shadowing methods a number of these items should have became evident.

-Often times we think we need to define the domain language, however the domain language is currently being spoken everyday.
-Our job is rather to extract, contextualize and define it in such a way that it is easy to reference and share.

-As we interview domain experts we have an opportune time to work on extracting their language and better understand it.
-When conducting an interview I recommend having the note taker write down any specific vocabulary that is discussed.
-Note any terms that are vague or overloaded and ask the interviewee to explain what they mean when they say x.
-Capture each of these terms so can later add them to our context boundaries and define them in the glossary.

 ## Job shadowing

 Job shadowing is a tool to reach for when we are working on a very well defined process that we are looking to augment or change.
 I have approached this in two distinct ways with success.
 The first is silent observation, the second is engaging directly with the task and discussing it with the domain expert.